pavanpajjuri/Text-to-Image-GAN-from-scratch/README.md

 ## Data Preparation

   The dataset ideally needs three things here.
-Raw Images, Text Descriptions of the images (bird in the images), vector embeddings of the text (which we be pretrained).
-Now these are available in different datasources which we can download and unify them using the scripts I have modified them from ( `config.yaml`, `convert_cub_to_hd5_script.py`) this reference.
-If any of this dataset official links (given below) are unavailable in future you can try [this](https://drive.google.com/drive/folders/1fVryE2GC96X57GC6LJfR0kWLvjpHQE-T?usp=drive_link) where I have the necessary data for our project stored.
+Raw Images, Text Descriptions of the images (bird in the images), vector embeddings of the text (which are pretrained).
+Now these are available in different datasources which we can download and unify them using the scripts I have modified them from ( `config.yaml`, `convert_cub_to_hd5_script.py`) this [reference](https://github.com/aelnouby/Text-to-Image-Synthesis).
+If any of this dataset official links (given below) are unavailable in future you can try [this](https://drive.google.com/drive/folders/1fVryE2GC96X57GC6LJfR0kWLvjpHQE-T?usp=drive_link) where I have stored the above original datasets.

 1. **Download the CUB Dataset:**
    - Download the CUB birds dataset.
 The CUB-200-2011 dataset is widely used in many reasearch papers which can be found [here](https://data.caltech.edu/records/65de6-vp158)
    - Download the cub_icml dataset which contains the train,val, test splits and text descriptions from [here](https://drive.google.com/file/d/0B0ywwgffWnLLLUc2WHYzM0Q2eWc/view?resourcekey=0-z04QWSQJKUaPaZoy8NarOQ)
-   - Download the cvpr_2016 dataset that contains the numerical embeddings of the text from a pretrained model from [here](https://drive.google.com/file/d/0B0ywwgffWnLLZW9uVHNjb2JmNlE/view?resourcekey=0-8y2UVmBHAlG26HafWYNoFQ).
-This is referenced from this project
+   - Download the cvpr_2016 dataset that contains the numerical embeddings of the text from a pretrained model from [here](https://drive.google.com/file/d/0B0ywwgffWnLLZW9uVHNjb2JmNlE/view?resourcekey=0-8y2UVmBHAlG26HafWYNoFQ) which is referenced from [this](https://github.com/reedscot/icml2016) project

 3. **Configuration:**